darkobits/ts/docs/running-scripts.md

 ## Testing

-To run unit tests for your project with Jest, run:
+To run unit tests for your project with Vitest, run:

 ```
 npx nr test